Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

     You can now see the images in your ACR.

-4. Open the [Azure portal](https://portal.azure.com) and browse to your ACR.
+4. In the [Azure portal](https://portal.azure.com) browse to your ACR.
 5. In the left menu, select **Services > Repositories**.
 6. You should see an a view like the following image.